SimonMaracine/checkers-engine/engine/protocol.md

 # Checkers Protocol

-Communication is done through IO streams on stdin and stdout files, through ASCII text messages.
+Communication is done through IO streams, usually stdin and stdout, through ASCII text messages.

-All messages received must end with a new line ("\n" character).
+All messages must end with a new line ("\n" character).

 Messages from GUI to engine are also called *commands*.